jfmengels/elm-review/documentation/design/test-module.md

 When making a rule, there are plenty of things to test, and when left to developers with a general testing framework, a lot of them end up being ignored.
 Testing only that a rule reports an error for a given source code without checking the actual error information is a test that is likely to keep succeeding for the wrong reasons.

 Because I think that all the information in an error is important, the test module forces you to test them all.
-Following are the element that `elm-lint` forces you to test.
+Following are the element that `elm-review` forces you to test.

 ### Error message and details